WWOZ Treehouse StudioArmstrong Park

 To visit this site, enter Louis Armstrong Park at 801 N Rampart Street and once inside follow the path to the right, across the lagoon.

 WWOZ 90.7FM is the New Orleans Jazz and Heritage Station, a community radio station broadcasting the music of the Crescent City to the world.
 The station went on the air in 1980, after years of organizing by brothers Jerry and Walter Brock, who led a group of devoted volunteers.
 The first studio was a beer storage room upstairs at Tipitina’s nightclub.

-In October 1984, ‘OZ moved into the “kitchen building” in Armstrong Park, with a second floor studio surrounded by live oaks that came to be called the Treehouse.
-The building is next to the historic Perseverance Hall, a live music venue dating to the 19th century, which had evaded the bulldozers that razed the surrounding blocks of the Treme neighborhood in the 1960s.
+In October 1984, ‘OZ moved into the “kitchen building” in Armstrong Park, with a second floor studio surrounded by live oaks that came to be called the Treehouse (the building once served as a commissary for Perseverance Hall next door, a venue for live music going back to the 19th century).
 The station also used an administrative office just outside Armstrong Park in the former home of Anthony “Tuba Fats” Lacen.

 Many of New Orleans’ finest musicians, including Dave Bartholomew, Earl King, James Booker, and Danny Barker, appeared live on WWOZ and sat for live interviews.
 Some became broadcasters, most notably R&B singer and raconteur Ernie K-Doe, whose soliloquies on the station covered everything from men’s haircuts to the importance of paying attention to his own prowess as a show host.